turingschool/career-development-curriculum-site/module_one/m1_PD_repeat_plan.md

 Reminder on [Homeroom Group expectations](/student_discussion_groups/).

-### What You'll Work On
+### Suggestions for What to Work on
-For this module, you should create 2 [SMART goals](https://www.smartsheet.com/blog/essential-guide-writing-smart-goals) you want to work on and track your progress towards those goals.
-What should these goals look like?
+For this module, we suggest creating 2 [SMART goals](https://www.smartsheet.com/blog/essential-guide-writing-smart-goals) you want to work on and track your progress towards those goals.
+What could these goals look like?

 #### Goal #1: Build a professional skill(s) that will contribute to your success at Turing.